looni/MemoGit-Github/README.md

 # Personnal memos for GitHub and Git
+Only contains few commands that I will use daily!
+Personnal repo that is made public for exercising purposes.

 git clone [URL] -> clone a repo from GitHub to PC

 git commit -a -m [message in ""] -> commit ALL changes with message